lazysquirrellabs/blog/posts/ttg.md

 ![Five images of generated terraced terrains looping.](/assets/images/post17/loop.gif)

-This post is part of a series that documents the development process of TTG.
-The series contains the following posts:
+This post is part of a series that documents the development process of TTG, containing the following posts:
 - [Developing a Terraced Terrain Generator](/posts/ttg) (this post)
 - [Terraced Terrain Generator performance improvements](/posts/ttg_performance)
 - [Adding custom terrace heights to Terraced Terrain Generator](/posts/ttg_custom_heights)